python-babel/flask-babel/docs/index.rst

 Translation Domains
 -------------------

-By default, Flask-Babel will read translations from the "messages" domain, which will use translations from the ``messages.mo`` file.
-It is not very convenient for third-party extensions, which might want to localize themselves without requiring user to merge their translations into "messages" domain.
+By default, Flask-Babel will use "messages" domain, which will make it use translations from the ``messages.mo`` file.
+It is not very convenient for third-party Flask extensions, which might want to localize themselves without requiring user to merge their translations into "messages" domain.

 Flask-Babel allows extension developers to specify which translation domain to use::